-First Shift - Between 5:30 a.m. and noon
+First Shift - Between 5:30 a.m. andto noon8:30 a.m.

-Second Shift - Between 12:01 p.m. and 6:00 p.m.
+Second Shift - 2:30 Between 12:01 p.m. and to 6:00 p.m.

 Flex Shift - One custodial position may be scheduled for Tuesday through Saturday to accommodate groups using the facility.
 This position will be entitled to the same shift premium as afternoon custodial assignments.